 It doesn’t matter how many tweets you send or how often you blow up someone’s inbox.
-If you aren’t addressing a need, answering a question or easing a pain point, your recipients are going to listen to you about as well as Charlie Brown’s classmates respond to their teacher.
+If you aren’t addressing a need, answering a question, or easing a pain point, your recipients are going to listen to you as well as Charlie Brown’s classmates respond to their teacher.
 You’re just sending out a lot of hot air and no one is really listening.

-Many people think that talking louder, faster and more frequently is a surefire way to get your message heard.
+Many people think that talking louder, faster, and more frequently is a surefire way to get your PR message heard.
 In many cases, the truth is the exact opposite.
 Listening allows you the opportunity to hear what’s actually being said.
-And when you hear what’s actually being said, you are able to step in at just the right time with the right tool, the right content or the right answer to someone’s question—because you’ve cared enough to listen to someone else’s needs.
+And when you hear what’s actually being said, you are able to step in at just the right time with the right tool, the right content, or the right answer to someone’s question—because you’ve cared enough to listen to someone else’s needs.
 When you show that you care and can provide value to your recipients, it’s more likely that someone will listen to you.
 In some circles, that’s known as earning the right to be heard.

-So if you want someone to listen to you and pay attention to your message, assaulting your audience with message after message after message might seem like a good idea, but it’s likely to backfire.
+So if you want someone to listen to you and pay attention to your PR message, assaulting your audience with message after message after message might seem like a good idea, but it’s likely to backfire.
 Take a moment and pay attention to what’s being said in channels relevant to your target audience.
 In a world where we’re blasted with an onslaught of senseless noise, a simple, targeted response could wind up having much more impact than sending out yet another mass email.